bwanner/Orleans.Containers/README.md

  // Execute parallel for each container: Add 10000 to each object's value. await collection.ExecuteLambda(x => x.Value += 10000);
  ```
 We then would like to transfer these results back to the Orleans client.
-So we create an IBatchConsumer<DummyInt> and make it addressable to Orleans in line 2.
-We then tell the collection to output all contents to our IBatchConsumer.
+So we create a `MultiStreamListConsumer<ContainerHostedElement<DummyInt>>` and make it addressable to Orleans in line 2.
+We then tell the collection to enumerate all items to its output stream.
 ```cs
 // Create consumer for the resulting data. var consumer = new MultiStreamListConsumer<ContainerHostedElement<DummyInt>>(provider);